biblibre/urungi/language/README.md

  * The "translate" tag can be added in any html element to translate the content of that element
  * the "translate" filter can be used in any expression evaluated by angularJS
- * the "gettext" function can be used to translate strings stored in a javascript file
+ * the "i18n.gettext" function can be used to translate strings stored in a javascript file

-For more information, see https://angular-gettext.rocketeer.be/dev-guide/

 # 2 - Extract the strings to translate